Durga Mandir, Ramnagar: History

-The temple was built by the Kashi Naresh Maharaja Balwant Singh, who ruled the Benaras state (Varanasi) between 1738 and 1770; the person who also built the Ramnagar fort.
+The temple was built by the Kashi Naresh Maharaja Balwant Singh of Benares, who ruled the Benaras state (Varanasi) between 1738 and 1770; the person who also built the Ramnagar fort.
 He was succeeded by his son Raja Chait Singh (Chet Singh) in 1770.
 The Benaras state was then the vassal of the Nawab of Oudh Shuja-Ud-Daula.
 After the death of Nawab of Oudh in 1775, the first governor general of British India Warren Hastings decided to take over the governance of the Benaras state.
 He imposed unrealistic taxes like 2.3 million rupees and an additional war tax of 5 lakhs rupees on Raja Chait Singh which was reluctantly paid by the king.

 In 1778 the East India company demanded 2000 mounted troop from raja Chait Singh which was ignored by the king.
 Later the company reduced its demand to 1000 mounted troops.
 King offered the company 500 mounted and 500 foot soldiers which accepted by the company but king failed to provide such soldiers.
 Warren Hastings ordered the two sepoy companies to arrest the king of Benaras.